matmat/cinema-dts/README.md

 ### Film name
 If the name begins with `SETUP` the disc (reel?) will auto-play without time code

+### Fall-back format
+0x00 = Dolby A
+0x01 = Dolby SR
+0x02 = Academy
+0x80 = Nonsync at any position of the reel
+0x81 = Nonsync within the last minute of the reel, usually used for the last reel

+See [this post](http://www.film-tech.com/cgi-bin/ubb/f1/t012390/p3.html#000033) by Michael Zarits on Film-Tech.

 ### Reel number
 13 = Trailer, iff Serial number equals 1253
 14 = Trailer
 15 = Trailer, iff Serial number equals 1004

 Everything else is a Feauture